 Annual Installments will be paid to the City or its agent.
-Annual Installments are due on October 1 of each year, and become delinquent on February 1 of the following year.
+Annual Installments are due when billed each year, and become delinquent on February 1 of the following year.
 In the event Assessments are not timely paid, there are penalties and interest as set forth below: